 From \autoref{fig:MD_predictions_full}, we can see that although there are some deviations in the DOS profile for pseudo-core states, it did not impact the Fermi level determination significantly, as the DOS lines up relatively well across all 3 models.
 This can be seen more prominently in Fig. 3 of the main text.

 Additionally, we have computed the same MD trajectories using the PET-MAD MLIP instead of the bespoke PET MLIPs.
-As both set of results are nearly identical, the ensemble average DOS from the bespoke PET MLIP was reported in the main text.
-Here, we present the ensemble average DOS from the PET-MAD MLIP as well in \autoref{fig:universal_GaAs_MD}.
+As both set of results are nearly identical, the thermal-average DOS from the bespoke PET MLIP was reported in the main text.
+Here, we present the thermal-average DOS from the PET-MAD MLIP as well in \autoref{fig:universal_GaAs_MD}.